 What are the types of second-story additions?

 A second-story addition can sometimes mean finishing an attic space, often by adding dormers.
-Or, in more extreme examples, it can mean completely removing your roof and adding an entire new level to your home.
+Or, in more extreme examples, it can mean completely removing your roof and adding an entirely new level to your home.

 Attic conversion